List of best-selling albums in Argentina

 The following list include some of the best-selling albums in Argentina with at least 300,000 copies sold or certified by CAPIF, Argentina's record industry association.
 (Note: Albums released after 2001 with Diamond status, such as Los Nocheros' Nocheros (2001) are not included in the list unless sales reported by media indicates the record sold 300,000 or more copies.
 Certifications indicated by media outside of CAPIF's database, are marked with bold.)
 Argentina has always remained as one of the largest music markets in Latin America, being ranked at number 34 worldwide in 2008.
 Albums are listed in order of certification or reported sales (highest to lowest), and order of release date (earliest to most recent).
 This list contains any type of album, including studio, greatest hits, compilation, various artists, soundtrack, DVDs and remix.

-According to one publication in 2000, some of most popular artists, notably rock groups reached half-million copies of some of their releases beginning in 1982 and throught the decade of the 1990s.
+According to one publication in 2000, some of most popular artists, notably rock groups reached half-million copies of some of their releases beginning in 1982 and throughout the decade of the 1990s.
 In the album era, rock nacional was a popular style in the country, and Fito Páez's El amor después del amor (1992) remains both the best-selling rock album and by a native artist in the Argentina with over 1 million copies.
-Luis Miguel has the best-selling album in Argentina's history based on known claimed sales, with Romance (1991) at over 1.3 million copies sold as of 1999.
+Luis Miguel has the best-selling album in Argentina's history with Romance (1991) at over 1.3 million copies sold as of 1999.

 Luis Miguel has also the most certified albums with Diamond status in CAPIF's history, with four, followed by Julio Iglesias and Soledad Pastorutti with two each.
 Michael Jackson, the Beatles and Queen have the only English records certified with Diamond, while the Beatles, Madonna, and Guns N' Roses are the only English acts to appear twice in the list.